-Secondments in DN of six months or less which require mobility from the place of residence must be financed using the Research, Training and Networking contribution in order to prevent an unreasonable financial burden for the recruited researchers.
+Secondments in DN of six months or less which require mobility from the place of residence must be financed using the Research, Training and Networking contribution to prevent an unreasonable financial burden for the recruited researchers.
 This includes at least the travel and accommodation costs.
-Longer secondments can also be supported in the same way.
+Longer secondments of more than 6 months can also be supported in the same way.